seanjin97/geekout-2024/docs/docs/advanced/index.md

 But just do it for funsies and for practice.

-There'll be less handholding here, so just chatgpt or google search whatever you don't understand.
+There'll be less handholding here, so just chatgpt or google search whatever you don't understand or ask the facilitators in person.

 <small>_aight let's get to it._</small>